-How to Stop a Labrador Puppy's Aggressive Behavior
+How To Stop A Labrador Puppy's Aggressive Behavior

 Labrador retriever puppies are typically playful, friendly dogs who are full of energy.
 However, some lab puppies can become aggressive.
 Behavior that is deemed aggressive includes biting that goes beyond normal puppy nipping, barking, growling and lunging.
 Lab puppies who are not corrected of this behavior will likely carry it on to adulthood, creating potentially dangerous conditions.
 Therefore, it is imperative to determine what is causing the behavior and to fix it as soon as possible.